Scotland: 21st century

 The Scottish Parliament Building at Holyrood opened in October 2004 after lengthy construction delays and running over budget.
 The Scottish Parliament's form of proportional representation (the additional member system) resulted in no one party having an overall majority for the first three Scottish parliament elections.

 The pro-independence Scottish National Party led by Alex Salmond achieved an overall majority in the 2011 election, winning 69 of the 129 seats available.
 The success of the SNP in achieving a majority in the Scottish Parliament paved the way for the September 2014 referendum on Scottish independence.
 The majority voted against the proposition, with 55% voting no to independence.
 More powers, particularly concerning taxation, were devolved to the Scottish Parliament after the referendum, following cross-party talks in the Smith Commission.

 Since the 2014 referendum, events such as the UK leaving the European Union, despite a majority of voters in Scotland voting to remain a member, have led to calls for a second independence referendum.
-In 2022, the Lord Advocate Dorothy Bain argued the case for the Scottish Government to hold another referendum on the issue, with the Supreme Court later ruling against the argument.
+In 2022 the Lord Advocate Dorothy Bain argued the case for the Scottish Government to hold another referendum on the issue, with the Supreme Court later ruling against the argument.
 Following the Supreme Court decision, the Scottish Government stated that it wished to make amendments to the Scotland Act 1998 that would allow a referendum to be held.
+On 14th September 2026, First Minister John Swinney signed a Memorandum of understanding alongside the First Ministers of both Wales and Northern Ireland, which called on a future referendum on independence which Swinney claimed was a "pivotal moment in the constitutional journey".